Weed Management

 Potato Leafhopper

-Potato leafhoppers are small (18 in), pale green, wedge-shaped bugs that move rapidly by jumping.
-Young nymphs are paler green, lack wings, and walk distinctively sideways when disturbed.
-Eggs are laid on the plant leaves and hatch in 10 days.
-Populations increase through the growing season and can get to economic threshold levels by July.
+Potato leafhoppers are small (3 mm), pale green, wedge-shaped bugs.
+Populations increase throughout the growing season and can reach economic threshold levels by July.
 Dry bean plants get ‘hopper burn’ from both adults and nymphs sucking sap from plants.
-Viruses can be transmitted to the plants from their feeding, as well with affected plant tissue becoming dwarfed, crinkled, and curled.
-Brown areas begin to appear on leaf margins and plants may eventually die.
+Viruses can be transmitted to plants through their feeding, and affected plant tissue may become dwarfed, crinkled, and curled.
+Brown areas begin to appear on leaf margins, and plants may eventually die.
+Treatment is warranted when one leaf hopper is found per trifoliate leaf.

 Seedcorn Maggot